-In this article, we will break down everything you need to know about Webmaster Tools so you can start using it to drive more traffic and sales to your website.
+In this article, we will break down everything you need to know about this SEO tool so you can start using it to drive more traffic and sales to your website.

 Table of contents

 - What is Webmaster Tools / Google Search Console

 - How to use Webmaster Tools for SEO

 What is Webmaster Tools? / What is Google Search Console?

 Google Webmaster Tools, also known as Google Search Console is a collection of free web utilities to help website owners ensure their site is Google-friendly.
 This set of Google Web Tools have many useful applications, such as getting data about incoming search traffic, requesting Google to crawl and index the website, viewing crawl error reports and many more.